pjeby/to-use/README.md

 But you should not choose `to-use` this if:

-- You need your code to run in an environment older than ES2016 (specifically, you lack a real ES6 runtime environment with `Symbol.for` and `Map`)
+- You need your code to run in an environment older than ES2016 (specifically, you lack a real ES6 runtime environment with `Map`)
 - You want something that handles loading or parsing configuration (e.g. from files or CLI), not just injection
 - You don't want to use an early release whose API *might* change a bit in the future.